xo/usql/README.md

 (not connected)=>
 ```

-Backtick'd parameters will be passed to the user's `SHELL`, exactly as written,
+Backticked parameters will be passed to the user's `SHELL`, exactly as written,
 and can be combined with `\set`:

 ```sh